Browse By Age

-The Introduction to Computer Science course is designed to provide students aged 13-15 with a grounding in the basics of coding and programming.
+The Introduction to Computer Science course is designed to provide students aged 13-15 with a fascinating introduction to the basics of coding and programming.
 Intended to prepare students for future study - or even careers - in computer science, the course aims to inspire and intrigue young technological minds with intellectually stimulating material.

 Throughout the course, individuals will learn how to code using Python, a popular programming language, alongside gaining an understanding of basic website design.
-In addition to tuition in technical areas with ORA's expert tutors, skills sessions and group projects will help students develop key abilities for future success, including leadership, teamwork and presentation skills.
+In addition to technical tuition with ORA's expert teachers, skill sessions and group projects will enable students to develop key transferable skills for future success, including leadership, teamwork and presentation skills.

-If you enjoy working with computer systems, programming and data, and want to find out more about what a career in Computer Science is really like - while also enjoying a fantastic cultural summer programme - then this course is for you.
+Take this course if you enjoy working with computer systems, programming and data input and want to find out more about what a career in Computer Science is like.

 Oxford is a city like no other, combining startlingly beautiful architecture with a buzzing, modern city centre, with superb shopping, restaurants, cafés and more.
 With the colleges of Oxford University at its heart, some almost 800 years old, it is a city steeped in history and academia.